dnaid4k/coen2/README.md

 Part 2 of Online Code Editor
+There are 3 repositories for this project.
+2 of code and 1 for deploying (npm for client localhost). all are public. furtonantely in this case i do not have many repositories.
+Project is done with tutorial that told me how to do it and deploy it. tutorial explained few ways of doing it.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).